-The College of Education is ideally situated in the heart of North Philadelphia with city schools, student and teacher populations at our doorstep.
+The College of Education and Human Development is ideally situated in the heart of North Philadelphia with city schools, student and teacher populations at our doorstep.
 Our prominent location provides the resources and opportunities of a large, diverse and lively urban center.
 By pursuing our mission, to empower children and their communities through education, we serve our surrounding neighborhoods, the city of Philadelphia, and schools and school districts across the region and the nation.

 On our sprawling urban campus, in our surrounding neighborhood schools and across the city, we educate teachers and school leaders who have the knowledge and skills to reach all of our children.
 Driven by the most current research and our extensive database of best practices, we create new models of teaching and learning that enable our graduates to succeed and lead the movement to improve educational achievement nationwide.
-Our Graduates are problem solvers, innovators and creative thinkers.
-They debate ideas in the abstract, then they apply them in practical ways to address the concrete situations that challenge educators every day.
-They commit themselves, as the college does, to education for the long term, to life long learning, to using the newest tools to prepare students not only for the present but for a rapidly expanding and complex world.
+Our graduates are problem solvers, innovators and creative thinkers.
+They debate ideas in the abstract, then apply them in practical ways to address the concrete situations that challenge educators every day.
+They commit themselves, as the college does, to education for the long term, to lifelong learning, to using the newest tools to prepare students not only for the present but for a rapidly expanding and complex world.

 Our faculty provide the foundation of research and knowledge our students and supervisors in the field require to address the needs of children and schools today.
 Their insight and the new information they generate inform decision-making at the highest levels and provide educators and school personnel with the tools they need to strengthen educational practice.